okunlolafz/Animal-Feast/README.md

-# Doggy Dodge Game
+# Animal Feast

-Welcome to the Doggy Dodge game repository!
-This Unity game challenges players to dodge balls while launching their adorable pet dogs into the sky.
-The game is designed with simplicity and fun in mind.
+Welcome to the Animal Feast game repository!
+In this Unity game, players control a hungry animal trying to catch and consume various types of food.
+The game offers an exciting challenge of quick reflexes and precision.
 Let's dive into the details.

 ## Table of Contents